arc80/plywood/base/docs/Developing/NewRepos.md

 In Plywood, files having the filename suffix `.modules.cpp` that are located anywhere within a repo are used to add [modules](KeyConcepts#modules) and [extern providers](KeyConcepts#extern-providers) to that repo.
 The file must begin with the directive `#include <ply-build-repo/Module.h>`.

 In this case, the [`PrimeSieve.modules.cpp`](https://github.com/arc80/primesieve/blob/main/src/PrimeSieve/PrimeSieve.modules.cpp) file contains a single C++ function.
-The comment before the function, `// [ply module="PrimeSieve"]`, tells PlyTool that the function is a **module function** that defines a new module named `PrimeSieve`:
+The comment before the function, `// [ply module="PrimeSieve"]`, tells Crowbar that the function is a **module function** that defines a new module named `PrimeSieve`:

     #include <ply-build-repo/Module.h>